 Looking is the key to finding Spirals in Nature (no way Lisa, you’re not kidding?)
 I know, obvious, but you’d be surprised how little we see things sometimes.
-Improving observation skills is the first step to enjoying nature and building our relations ship to it.
+Improving observation skills is the first step to enjoying nature and building our relationship to it.
 The lists below will give you tips for where to look, but why look for shapes in nature? is also what the Smart Happy Project is about.

 2 types of Spirals in Nature

 Firstly a little distinction.
 Spirals in Nature occur in many forms, but for us to find them, it is helpful to think of just 2 concepts.

 - a 3D spiral (like a spiral staircase) also known as a Helix

 Here you are looking for the flat curve spiral.
 What the tourist industry along the UK’s Dorset coastline is built on – Fossils.
 There are many fossil types but the Ammonite fossil is the spiral we are looking for and easily found along this stretch of this Jurassic coast in the UK both in calcite and pyrite forms its definitely worth a day trip.

 Plant forms have both types of spirals that we observe.
 You can clearly see the spiral as a flat curve in ferns, but also as a 3D spiral in petals as they unfurl around the flower bud.
 There is nothing more glorious than seeing those young ferns unfurl in early spring.
 Often called a fiddle fern because of the resemblance to a violin scroll, there are so many fern types to see.